-(d) In 2006, the Company received partial refunds from the United States government in reference to settlement of custom disputes dating back to 1982.
+(b) In 2007 and 2006, the Company received partial refunds from the U.S. government in reference to settlement of custom disputes dating back to 1982. (c) During the fourth quarter of 2007, the Company implemented a change in residency of one of its foreign subsidiaries.
+This tax restructuring resulted in